pawelswoboda/LP_MP/README.md

 * **Graph matching**, input accepted in the format as used by the [dual decomposition graph matching solver of Vladimir Kolmogorov](http://pub.ist.ac.at/~vnk/software/GraphMatching-v1.02.src.zip) or in a custom uai format (both text).
 * **Multi-label discrete tomography**, with input accpeted in a custom uai format (text).

-Additionally, an interface to the (I)LP-solver [gurobi](http://www.gurobi.com) is available for solving the above optimization problems.
-In this case the message passing solvers can act as pre-solvers and initial bound providers, improving performance of the subsequent optimization performed by gurobi.
+Additionally, interfaces to the (I)LP-solvers [gurobi](http://www.gurobi.com) and [cplex](http://www.ibm.com/software/integration/optimization/cplex-optimizer/) are available for solving the above optimization problems.
+In this case the message passing solvers can act as pre-solvers and initial bound providers, improving performance of the subsequent optimization performed by the LP-solvers.

 A large number of datasets can be automatically downloaded for evaluating solvers.